Jan Mostaert: Works

 Being an accomplished court painter allowed for Mostaert to make a living off his art and to gain a steady patronage.
 The last documented reference to him is in 1549 when he petitioned the Haarlem town council for permission to live in Hoorn so that he could complete an altarpiece there.

 As was common practice in 15th and 16th century Netherlands, Mostaert frequently reproduced portraits of political figures based on original models.
 In 1521, Mostaert gave Margaret a portrait of her third husband, Duke Philibert of Savoy, as a New Year's present.
 The portrait was made sixteen years after Duke Philibert's death.

+Notable works

 Portrait of an African Man

 Mostaert painted The Portrait of an African Man, which is one of the earliest and the only individual portrait of a black African that has survived.
 Painted around 1525–30 the work is in the collection of the Rijksmuseum.
 It is not known exactly who this man was but there are indications that he was either associated with Margaret's court or was an attendant of her nephew, Charles V, who had a black archer, Christophle le More, among his bodyguards.
 The man wears rich clothes, gloves, and holds a sword, all indicative of his important status.
 The insignia on his hat and bag allude to possible Spanish or Portuguese origins.
 Many of the Africans who arrived in Europe in late medieval and early Renaissance times were scholars and advisers.